-Margo Perin’s publications include The Opposite of Hollywood, Only the Dead Can Kill: Stories from Jail and How I Learned to Cook & Other Writings on Complex Mother-Daughter Relationships.
+Margo Perin’s publications include The Opposite of Hollywood, Only the Dead Can Kill: Stories from Jail, Plexiglass, and How I Learned to Cook & Other Writings on Complex Mother-Daughter Relationships.
 She is the poet of San Francisco’s permanent memorial Spiral of Gratitude.
 A nominee for the Pushcart Prize, she has been featured in numerous national and international media, including Heyday/PEN’s Fightin’ Words, The San Francisco Chronicle Sunday Magazine, O, The Oprah Magazine, Mexico’s El Petit Journal, Holland’s Psycologie, KRON 4 TV, NPR’s Talk of the Nation, and KALW, KPFA, and WAMC.
 Her passions are teaching and writing, especially memoir and autobiographical fiction and poetry.
 She has taught for more than thirty years, including M.F.A. and M.A.
 Creative Writing at USF and New College, at UC Berkeley Extension, California Poets in the Schools, and in the U.K., Mexico, and Italy.
 She is pleased to be back at Writers.com after a hiatus when she focused on teaching personal narrative to adults and youth incarcerated in California jails and prisons.
-Please visit her at www.margoperin.com and see her work at www.margoperin.com/essays–poetry.html.
+Please visit her at www.margoperin.com and see her work at www.margoperin.com/essays–poetry.html, and view her Writers.com interview on autobiographical writing.

 Margo was attentive and understanding as an instructor.
 She provided useful critiques and wise guidance.
 She was also kind in giving criticism, a skill not mastered by all instructors.
 All the lessons were adequately described and the lecture notes and supplemental readings were very detailed and clear.
 The assignments were challenging and interesting...
 I would and I have recommended your classes to many friends...
 Your attention to and care for your students is admirable.
 I am very happy to have found your website. ...
 Sia Corrina Durocher